azr18/supabase-nextjs-template/docs/docker-containerization-issues.md

 - Line 5:27  Error: 'request' is defined but never used
 - Line 31:19 Error: Unexpected any.
 Specify a different type

-./src/app/api/reconcile-simple/route.ts
-- Line 4:28  Error: 'request' is defined but never used

 ./src/app/api/storage-usage/route.ts
 - Line 4:27  Error: 'request' is defined but never used